-High humidity, usually caused by a lack of air flow, and overwatering lead to oedema in plants.
+High humidity, usually caused by a lack of air flow, and overwatering lead to edema in plants.
 The root system has too much water, so the excess is coming out on the leaves.

 The leaves with the water blisters won’t recover, so snip those off.
 The water can evaporate but the leaves won’t be healthy.
 They’ll have drowned.
 When it’s fixed, healthy leaves will grow back.

-As plant oedema is a root problem rather than specific to the leaves, it’s the plants environment that needs to change.
+As plant edema is a root problem rather than specific to the leaves, it’s the plants environment that needs to change.

 Specifically, air flow, humidity and the watering frequency (watering times too).